MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/carbon-tracing-wastewater.md

 ---
 ## About this Solution Accelerator

 As companies consider their environmental impact and cost of compliance, it’s important to include wastewater treatment emissions in their sustainability strategies.
 However, it’s commonly difficult to find the data and insights needed to understand what processes and operations drive emissions and how to reduce them efficiently and cost-effectively.

 The Carbon Tracing Wastewater Solution Accelerator can help.
 It leverages domain knowledge with data analytics to transform your data into opportunities to cut your wastewater treatment emissions by streamlining and automating diverse types of data to provide a clear, auditable, and accurate view of emissions.

-### Challlenges
+### Challenges

 * Unable to identify and correct operational and compliance in a timely manner.
 * Unable to centralize and integrate data from disparate systems and data sources.